-Under General Supervision
+Under General Supervision\

 - 9. Polish the coronal surfaces of the teeth with a rubber cup or brush - 13.
 Remove sutures - 15.
 Place and remove arch wires or appliances that have been activated by a dentist - 15, 42.
 Place, tie, and remove ligature wires and elastic ties, and place orthodontic separators - 18, 56.
-Apply topical medications and drugs to oral tissues, including topical anesthetic and topical fluoride, fluoride varnish, silver diamine fluoride, and desensitizing agents but not including caustic agents - 22.
+Apply topical medications and drugs to oral tissues, including topical anesthetic and topical fluoride, fluoride varnish, silver diamine fluoride, hemostatic agents, and desensitizing agents - 22.
 Take dental radiographs - 24.
-Provide oral hygiene education and instruction. - 29 Preselect and prefit orthodontic bands. - 37.
-Take and record pulse, blood pressure, and temperature - 44.
+Provide oral hygiene education and instruction - 29 Preselect and prefit orthodontic bands - 37.
+Take and record pulse, blood pressure, and temperature - 40.
+Apply pit and fissure sealants and adjust sealants with a slowspeed handpiece (see requirements above) - 44.
 Take impressions or occlusal bite registrations for study casts - 44.
 Take impressions for fixed or removable orthodontic appliances, athletic mouth guards, bleaching trays, bite splints, flippers, and removable prosthetic repairs - 47, 54.
 Fabricate, adjust, place, recement or remove a temporary crown, bridge, or onlay or temporary restorative material.
-This
+This applies only to dentitions actively under treatment for which a permanent restoration is being fabricated